andrasq/node-docs/elastic-pipes.md

 ## Analysis

-Investigating, turned out RabbitMQ would periodically become non-responsive, which caused AMQP to not be able to connect and to die with an error.
-Due to this hidden coupling, a non-critical internal resource two services away was crashing the high-visibility public-facing app.
+Investigating, it turned out RabbitMQ would periodically become non-responsive, which caused AMQP to not be able to hand off messages and error out.
+Due to this hidden coupling, a batch resource two services removed was breaking the high-visibility public-facing real-time app.

-The situation, in the abstract:
+The situation, in its essence:

 - unavailable resource blocks arriving requests
 - queues build and back up through the connection
 - connections fill up, resources are consumed, new connections error out
-- app crashes or must discard data to protect itself
+- app crashes or must lose data to protect itself

-This type of coupling can exist between an app and its supporting services, the app and any external services, or the internal services themselves, each one a latent source of delays or errors.
+This type of coupling can exist between an app and its supporting services, between the app and any external services, or between the internal services themselves, each one a latent source of delays or errors.

 ## The Solution

 The key insight is the word "coupling."
 Apps should decouple access to services that are not required for the results.

-Quoting:

-> The solution is to interpose a low-latency elastic store between every
-> production and consumption point at every stage of the transmission pipeline.
-> This eliminates blocking, and also exposes the messages to batching, boosting
-> throughput.
->
-> The original idea gelled when we [...] started seeing blanks in the graphs:  a
-> direct end-to-end data delivery system does not tolerate delays and does not
-> scale.
-Instead, data needs to be aggregated and delivered in batches.
-Statsd
-> and Ganglia use this same principle.

 One way to decouple is to is to make accesses asynchronous, and retry on errors.
 Another is to make the access optional (ignore errors, though